ibm-cloud-docs/satellite/host-update-location.md

 How can I tell if a version update is available?
 :    Version updates for hosts become available as the {{site.data.keyword.openshiftlong_notm}} team packages new versions for worker nodes.
 Typically, worker node version updates are released every two weeks.
 :    You might check for a version update to meet your required security cadence, such as updates on a monthly or bi-monthly basis.
 To review available version updates, see the [Version change log for {{site.data.keyword.openshiftlong_notm}}](/docs/openshift?topic=openshift-openshift_versions).
+:    You can also use the CLI to quickly identify which control plane hosts need updating.
+When you run `ibmcloud sat location ls`, `ibmcloud sat location get`, `ibmcloud sat hosts`, or `ibmcloud sat host get`, look for symbols in the **Status** or **State** column that indicate outdated hosts.
+For more information, see [Identifying control plane hosts that need updating](#host-update-identify-cli).

 Does updating the hosts impact the cluster masters that run in the {{site.data.keyword.satelliteshort}} location control plane?
 :    Yes.
 Because the cluster masters run in your {{site.data.keyword.satelliteshort}} location control plane, make sure that you have enough extra hosts in your control plane before you update any hosts.
 To attach extra hosts, see [Attaching capacity to your {{site.data.keyword.satelliteshort}} location control plane](/docs/satellite?topic=satellite-attach-hosts).